audeering/audonnx/docs/usage.rst

 :mod:`audonnx` offers a simple interface to load and use models in ONNX_ format.
-In the following we will use it to export a model trained with PyTorch_ and write an interface for it.
+Models with single or multiple input and output nodes are supported.

-But first, let's create some test input - a file path, a signal array and an index in audformat_.
+We begin with creating some test input - a file path, a signal array and an index in audformat_.

 .. jupyter-execute::